Manjula85/Manjula85/README.md

 - 🌱 I’m currently learning heroku
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Start my development carrier
+- 🥅 2021 Goals: Start my development career
 - ⚡ Fun fact: I love to listen to music and play board games

 ### Connect with me: